-Baharat (which means "spices" in Arabic) is a spice blend used in Greek and Middle Eastern cuisine (especially in the Arabian Gulf region).
+Baharat, which means "spices" in Arabic, is a spice blend used in Greek and Middle Eastern cuisine.

-If you haven't tried it before, use baharat as a spice rub to flavor your next meat dish.
+If you haven't tried it before, I recommend using baharat as a spice rub on meat.
+It's great on steak and chicken, as well as roasted carrots and chickpeas.
 You'll love the slightly spicy, sweet flavors it brings to your meat dishes and find you'll want to experiment with it more.

 And making your own spice blend is simple and delicious.
-This seasoning can be made way in advance and stored for up to six weeks.
+This seasoning can be made way in advance and stored for up to 3 months.

 What is Baharat?